 Alderson Bridge

-The 453-foot Alderson Bridge on the Greenbrier River is one of the longest land-filled concrete bridges ever built in West Virginia.
+The 453-foot Alderson Bridge on the Greenbrier River in Alderson, West Virginia, is one of the longest land-filled concrete bridges ever built in the Mountain State.
 Its elegant arched design was the work of Frank Duff McEnteer, of the Clarksburg Concrete & Steel Bridge Company, an innovator in the use of steel-reinforced concrete.
-The 21-foot wide bridge was built in 1914 to accommodate automobile and pedestrian traffic.
-A new bridge downstream opened in 1977, and the Alderson Bridge was thereafter closed to automobiles, though remains open for pedestrian use.

 External Links